 We’re a couple weeks in to the new year now, so…how are those New Year’s resolutions coming?
 I’m sure you’ve been hitting the gym, clipping coupons, and steadfastly writing those daily journal entries.
 But if statistics are any indication (and they usually are), you’ll most likely only do this for a few weeks, and then settle back into your comfortable old ways.

 And I was just talking about the simple day-to-day stuff.
-What about those grandiose career and academic goals you haven’t even started yet?
+What about that grandiose career and academic goals you haven’t even started yet?
 Like changing careers so you can finally do what you love for a living?
 Making more money so you can pay off debts and save for retirement?
 Finally learning web design, or Italian, or whatever you’ve been meaning to do for years?

 Those kinds of resolutions take commitment, planning, and *gulp* even homework.
 Goals that require education are among the most common New Year’s resolutions people make, yet because of their daunting nature, they’re a bit hard to set in motion.

 But you’re not alone in this!
 We have resources to help get those wheels spinning.
 Check out some of ValuED’s most popular articles that can help you set the stage for a successful year ahead: